Reviews You Can Rely On

 Measured Eye Relief 17.0 mm

 Placed among our top-ranked binoculars in the product test lineup, the Monarch M7 10x42 impresses as an exceptional performer across nearly all test metrics.
 This full-sized, general-purpose binocular stands out for its bright, crisp, and color-accurate viewing experience.
-Notably, it offers a reasonable weight at 25.5 ounces and greater compact dimensions compared to other high-end 10x42 models.
+Notably, it offers a reasonable weight at 25.5 ounces and more compact dimensions than other high-end 10x42 models.
 Furthermore, the M7 excels in ease of adjustment and boasts an impressive close-focus range, making it a great tool for a wide range of distances you wish to view from.

 Like a smooth dial on a car stereo, the focus knob on the Monarch M7 felt effortless to push and pull with our fingers.
 It takes less than a half rotation to adjust from our set short distance of 20 feet to our long distance of over 250 yards away, making the knob sensitive to our touch and allowing us to adapt quickly when searching for many different kinds of animals in the wilderness.